feastFounder/logs_analysis_project/README.md

 You should see something akin to

-*“Attempting to gracefully shut down the virtual machine…”*
+*“Attempting graceful shutdown of VM…”*

 in your terminal.
 Once this process finishes, it will be safe to shut down the terminal without leaving the virtual machine to run in the background forever and ever.